dandelany/victory/docs/ecology.md

 ### Why React made Victory possible

-* React's DOM model makes D3's DOM model unnecessary
+* React's DOM model
-* React's component lifecycle management makes D3's data binding API's unnecessary
+* React's component lifecycle management
 * React allows encapsulation of state + style + behavior in a reusable component
 * JSX syntax is awesome for component composition
 * Radium means components own their styles and style events, can compute them based on data